hakemz91/WSLRAG/README.md

 # WSLRAG
 Minor fork of localGPT intended to be installed using WSL2 on Windows OS.
-It is improved version of previous old minor fork of localGPT which is WSLLocalGPT.
-So this latest one is having significant decrease in hallucination and a minor feature addition.
+It is improved version of my previous old minor fork of localGPT (WSLLocalGPT), and having significant decrease in hallucination and a minor feature addition.

 ## Features

 1. Easy to use with simple options.
 2. Option to auto shutdown the PC after the ingestion is done. (useful for overnight bulk file ingestion)
-3. Simple logging of start and finish time of ingestion
+3. Simple logging of start and finish time of ingestion.
+4. Option to run the chat and saving the chat history (Q&A pairs) both into csv and txt files (localGPT only save into csv).
-4. A bit of colored texts for easy reading.
+5. A bit of colored texts for easy reading.

 ![Alt text](https://github.com/hakemz91/WSLLocalGPT/blob/main/Main_UI.png)